 9. The Website is Not Designed for the Right Target Audience

 At the time of their launch, many businesses don’t precisely know who their ideal customers are, which leads them to a guessing game.
-This results from not spending enough time on pre-launch marketing surveys, collecting feedback from beta testers, and neglecting buyer personas.
+This results from not spending enough time on pre-launch marketing surveys, collecting feedback from beta testers, survey apps and neglecting buyer personas.

 (Image Source: spinach.com.au)